CoinFabrik/scout/docs/docs/vulnerabilities/26-avoid-unsafe-block.md

 - Test Cases: [`avoid-unsafe-block-1`](https://github.com/CoinFabrik/scout/tree/main/test-cases/avoid-unsafe-block/avoid-unsafe-block-1)

+The use of `unsafe` blocks in Rust is discouraged because they bypass Rust's memory safety checks, potentially leading to issues like undefined behavior and security vulnerabilities.

 ## Exploit Scenario

 Rust enforces memory safety at compile time.
-When used Unsafe Rust, it's up to the programmer to take this security measures into acount.
+When using an `unsafe` block in Rust, it's up to the programmer to take this security measure into acount.
 However, this could lead to memory issues.
-For instance, dessregarding the borrow checker, or dereferencing a null pointer.
+For instance, disregarding the borrow checker, or dereferencing a null pointer.

 ```rust
     #[ink(message)]